All Episodes

 It's a question the average layman will have when having this whole thing explained.

-The lending rules that were tossed aside that were relaxed.
+The lending rules that were tossed aside, that were relaxed.

 The one rule that used to be you had to be no more than 25% of your income devoted to your housing.

-They threw that out, became 36%.
+They threw that out.

-At some point they threw it all out.
+At some point, they threw it all out.

-Credit checks thrown thrown away.
+Credit checks thrown away.

 Nobody had to prove anything.

-In fact, one of the things that was a tool that was used to determine whether somebody was to be given a mortgage was to try to predict their future.
+In fact, One of the things that was a tool that was used to determine whether somebody was to be given a mortgage was to try to predict their future.

 What kind of earning power were they likely to have based on computer modeling and statistics, not based on anything relevant to those individuals and the way they had lived up to that point?